deepakness/deepakness-main/content/blog/how-to-buy-a-course.md

 But you should always verify if the course is really good.
 Here's how to do that:

--   Google "{the course name} scam" and if anyone has written a bad review, it'll appear
+-   Google "*{the course name} scam*" and if anyone has written a bad review, it'll appear
 -   Go to forums like Quora and Reddit and search by the name of the course
 -   Ask your social media friends if the course is worth buying